poppy-project/poppy-docs/02-getting-started/03-connect.md

 * [for the Humanoid](#TODO)
 * [for the Torso](#TODO)

-They can be copied to a SD-card (at least 8Go) by following the same procedure as [described by Raspberry-Pi](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
+They can be writed to a SD-card (at least 8Go) by following the same procedure as [described by Raspberry-Pi](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 One the SD-card is ready, just insert it into the board and when you plug your robot it should automatically start and you should be able to connect to the web interface.